 *Black history and the Southern Baptist Convention (SBC) are examined on this date in 1845.
 That summer in Nashville, TN, at the Southern Baptist Convention’s founding, approximately 1 in 3 Southern Baptist church members were black.

 The American roots of Southern Baptist history go back to the Reformation in England in the sixteenth century.
 Reformists of the time called for a return to the New Testament example of Christian purity.
-Likewise, they called for strict accountability in covenant with God.
-One prominent reformer in the early seventeenth century, John Smyth, was a strong promoter of adult baptism.
+Likewise, they called for strict accountability in the covenant with God.
+One prominent early seventeenth-century reformer, John Smyth, was a strong promoter of adult baptism.
 In 1609 he re-baptized himself and others.
 As Baptists began to organize and expand in the late 1700s and early 1800s, they formed missionary societies to spread the Christian lifestyle to others.

 These mission societies led to other organizational structures that would eventually define the denomination of Southern Baptists.
-By the 1830s, racial tension began to mount between Northern and Southern Baptists.
+By the 1830s, racial tension between Northern and Southern Baptists began to mount.
 One issue that severely divided the Baptists was slavery.
 Northern Baptists believed God would not condone treating one race as superior to another, while Southerners said that God intended for races to be separate.
 Southern state Baptists began complaining that they weren’t receiving money for missions’ work.
 The Southern Baptists are the largest Protestant denomination in America and are known for not only backing slavery but also racial segregation.

 The group also specifically apologized to African Americans “for condoning and/or perpetuating individual and systemic racism in our lifetime, and we genuinely repent of racism of which we have been guilty, whether consciously or unconsciously.”
 In June 2012, the Southern Baptist Convention garnered headlines for making racial progress after electing a black pastor, Fred Luter Jr., its president.
 On June 14, 2017, The Southern Baptist Convention voted to formally “denounce and repudiate” white nationalism and the alt-right movement at the church’s annual meeting, but only after the denomination’s leadership was criticized for initially bypassing the proposal.
-The resolution decries “every form of racism, including alt-right white supremacy and every form of racial and ethnic hatred as of the devil.”
-There was a standing ovation in the crowded convention room in Phoenix after the resolution was passed.
+The resolution decries “every form of racism, including alt-right white supremacy and racial and ethnic hatred as of the devil.”
+After the resolution was passed, there was a standing ovation in the crowded convention room in Phoenix.

 Conversely, in 2019, in their statement, the presidents said critical race theory and a new framework called “intersectionality” are “antithetical to the Bible and the only Gospel that can save.”
 A statement from Adam Greenway, the white president of Southwestern Baptist Theological Seminary, said that he and the other seminary presidents accept that structural racism is a modern-day problem and think critical race theory does “rightly decry racism and injustice,” but that they reject the theory as a comprehensive way of understanding race-related problems.